 Impedance control and learning

 While muscles are noisy and compliant actuators, humans are able to skilfully manipulate objects and perform dynamically complex tasks.
-It is critical to understand how humans deal with unstable situations in everyday life despite large motor noise, for example whenever we work with tools.
+In particular, it is critical to understand how humans deal with unstable situations in everyday life despite large motor noise, for example when working with tools.

 In 2000 we showed (with Theodore Milner, Osu Rieko, Kawato Mitsuo and David Franklin) that the nervous system can control muscles to produce appropriate force and appropriate resistance to perturbation (mechanical impedance), at minimal metabolic cost.

-Using one of the functional magnetic resonance imaging (fMRI) compatible robotic interfaces we have pioneered, we recently identified the fMRI correlates of force and impedance control in the premotor cortex.
+Using one of the functional magnetic resonance imaging (fMRI) compatible robotic interfaces we have pioneered, we recently identified (with Ganesh Gowrishankar and Haruno Masahiko) the fMRI correlates of force and impedance control.

-To understand the learning of force and impedance in humans, we developed (with Tee Keng Peng) a computational model of motor learning which can predict how sensory information is used to modify the motor commands to muscles during the whole learning process.
+To understand the learning of force and impedance in humans, we developed (with with Tee Keng Peng and David Franklin) a computational model of motor learning which can predict how sensory information is used to modify the motor commands to muscles during the whole learning process.

-This model satisfies both muscle mechanics and neural control constraints, and has been proved to predict well the evolution of muscle activation.
-This model led to the first robotic controller able to adapt to unknown unstable interactions such as during drilling or cutting, (realised by Ganesh Gowrishankar, Yang Chenguang and Nathanael Jarrasse).
+This model led to the first robotic controller able to adapt to unknown unstable interactions such as during drilling or cutting (realised by Ganesh Gowrishankar, Yang Chenguang, Nathanael Jarrasse) as well as haptic exploration of mechanically unknown environments (also with Li Yanan).
 Through implementations on industrial robots and novel variable impedance actuators, we were able to demonstrate its adaptation capabilities to unknown environments and interacting humans.

 An overview of this project can be found in these two book chapters: